mjderooij/MRU/README.md

 Multinomial Restricted Unfolding

 This repository additional material for the manuscript entitled ''Multiniomial Restricted Unfolding'' currently submitted for publication.
-It gives the R-markdown files for the three analyses and the simulation studies.
+It gives the R files for the analyses and the simulation studies.
-Source mru.extended and loading the lmap package before running the example files.
+The lmap package can be downloaded from CRAN.
 Please let me know if something goes wrong.